-Getting a Canadian IP is easy if you’re using our top Canada VPNs.
+Getting a Canadian IP is easy if you’re using a VPN.
 While understandably, most users want to change their Canadian IP to that of another country, there are plenty of instances when you may want to do the opposite.
 For that, just connect to any VPN server in Canada.

 The first reason for getting a Canadian IP is geo-blocking.
 You may need it to access local TV channels.
 Also, there might be a Netflix movie or a show that’s unavailable outside of the country.

 And then there’s performance.
 When you simply want the fastest possible connection, the nearest and least-crowded VPN server might be in Canada.
 The same goes if your ISP is throttling bandwidth.
-Finally, you may need a local IP to avoid price discrimination – sometimes you can save a bunch of (Canadian) dollars by simply choosing another region of an online store.
+Finally, you may need a local IP to avoid price discrimination – sometimes, you can save many (Canadian) dollars by simply choosing another region of an online store.

 What is the best free VPN in Canada?

-We don’t recommend using a free VPN in Canada.
-That’s because many free VPNs have privacy issues, logging your data, and later selling it to third-parties.
+We don’t recommend using a free VPN for Canada.
+That’s because many free VPNs have privacy issues, logging your data and later selling it to third parties.
 What’s more, free VPN services are usually slow, offering overcrowded servers in a few locations.